-Tempered glass screen protectors are made by repeatedly heating the glass and then quickly cooling it to remove excess material, thus hardening the glass.
+Tempered glass is made by repeatedly heating the glass and then quickly cooling it to remove excess material, thus hardening the glass.

-Tempered glass screen protectors are multi-layered.
+Tempered glass is multi-layered.
 The glass contains an oil-resistant oleophobic layer that protects against skin oils, an anti-shatter film layer, and a penetrable silicone coating.